Meet the Team

 Appointments in Provincial Grand Chapter:

-Martin’s interest in history and philosophy led him to Freemasonry; he was initiated into Burlington Lodge No 96 in December 2001, raised to the Third degree in 2003.
-One of the earliest founded lodges in England, Burlington was the first to ever have an Inner Guard, and one of the two lodges that founded the Emulation Lodge of Improvement, which went on to found Emulation Ritual which is the most popular form of Masonic Craft Ritual in the United Kingdom.
-Martin took the chair in 2008 and is currently Assistant Director of Ceremonies.
+Martin’s interest in history and philosophy led him to Freemasonry and he was initiated into Burlington Lodge No. 96 in December 2001, raised to the Third Degree in 2003, and he took the chair in 2009.
+Martin is an active member of Burlington, having been Assistant Director of Ceremonies for three years and Charity Steward for four.
+One of the earliest founded lodges in England, Burlington was the first ever to have an Inner Guard.
+It was also one of the two founding lodges of the Emulation Lodge of Improvement, which went on to found Emulation Ritual, the most popular form of Masonic Craft Ritual in the United Kingdom today.

-Having found a passion for Freemasonry, Martin, who was at the time running a book distribution company with his wife, felt he would like to put more into Masonry and so approached David Allan to see if there was an opportunity with such an eminent firm and to help support Freemasonry.
-He then became Marketing Manager of the Lewis Masonic imprint in 2005.
+Having found a passion for Freemasonry, Martin, who was at the time running a book distribution company, felt he would like to put more into the Craft and so approached David Allan to see if there was an opportunity with such an eminent firm as Lewis.
+He was first offered the position of Marketing Manager of the Lewis Masonic imprint in 2005 and later promoted to General Manager in 2012.
+Through his work with Lewis Masonic Martin has made it his duty to help spread the good works of Freemasonry and promote a positive image.

 Vera West | Customer Services AssistantPlease let us introduce you to our new Customer Services Assistant, who spent many years working in the subscriptions department for The Square magazine.